reymon359/how-to-live/advices/If you commit to something or someone, fulfill it/index.md

 ---
 # If you commit to something or someone, fulfill it

-When you commit to something you are making a promise.
+When you commit to something, you are making a promise.
 A promise that you will do it.

-If you make a promise you should fulfill it.
-Is about being honest with yourself and with the other person you have commited to.
+If you make a promise, you should fulfill it.
+It is a matter of being honest with yourself and with the other person you have committed to.

 Communicate, update often the other person about your commitment.
-No mather if it is going good or bad.
+No matter if it is going well or bad.
 The important thing is to avoid surprises about it.

 ## Quotes